Looks like you are using an old version of Internet Explorer - Please update your browser

 Because of David’s passion for the creation/gospel message, the family asked that in lieu of flowers, people could send a gift to AiG’s next major outreach, the Ark Encounter project.

 Our condolences to the whole family.
-While Pam and their daughters (and we) are aware of why God allows cancer, other diseases, and death in this world (download a PDF copy of our booklet Why Is there Death and Suffering? ), and as we celebrate Dave’s home-going and rejoice that he is no longer in pain, it is still a time of sorrow.
+While Pam and their daughters (and we) are aware of why God allows cancer, other diseases, and death in this world, and as we celebrate Dave’s home-going and rejoice that he is no longer in pain, it is still a time of sorrow.
 Pray for the Sheppard family and friends, including his grateful and mourning colleagues at the Creation Museum and AiG.

 Our talented cartoonist Dan Lietha drew this “After Eden” cartoon in honor of Dave: